 Robbie Segner has always been a coding whiz so it made a lot of sense when he studied computers at university for a degree in Information Systems.
 It wasn’t until shortly after that he realised that the question, “could you take a look at my computer, it’s (insert trivial problem here)”, enraged in him the burning fury of 10,000 suns.
 In 2012, Robbie started his LEAP journey on the Helpdesk for LEAP Accounting.
 Whilst accounting seemed great, it was here where Robbie really developed a passion for software.

 Nowadays, Robbie, or “ROGER!” as we like to call him, oversees software development for our desktop products.
 Need help with writing something obscure in 4D?
 Robbie Segner is your go-to.
-In addition to his responsibilities as a Software Development Manager, he also serves as the Chief Pub Goer who firmly believes that lots of laughs and drinks are always “ideal”.
+In addition to his responsibilities as Head of Development, he also serves as the Chief Pub Goer who firmly believes that lots of laughs and drinks are always “ideal”.

-UX & Mobile Development Manager A.K.A Mr. No Problems
+Head of UX & Mobile Development A.K.A Mr. No Problems

 Not everyone is a morning person, but at 7:30 AM you can count on Raf to be pumping trance music in his office, ready for a big day of chasing his team around to get stuff done.